Colorado Annual Rainfall and Climate Data, see below for individual cities

 Avg # thunderstorm days

-Colorado Annual Precipitation Average - 15.97 inches, 44th wettest in U.S.
+• Colorado Annual Precipitation Average - 15.97 inches, 44th wettest state in the U.S.

 Colorado Precipitation Data